W. Kamau Bell visits New Orleans to explore the topic of reparations on “United Shades of America” Sunday, August 16 at 10 p.m. ET.

 So, what are the prospects of reparations moving forward?

-Slavery reparations still face an uphill battle.
+Despite the words of support from these Democratic presidential candidates, slavery reparations still face an uphill battle.

-After the failure in the courts of Farmer-Paellmann’s lawsuit more than a decade ago, taking legal action to secure reparations doesn’t seem like the most promising route either.
+Those numbers make it difficult for any candidate to try to sell a skeptical American public on the idea and to get lawmakers to pass legislation.
+And after the failure in the courts of Farmer-Paellmann’s lawsuit more than a decade ago, taking legal action to secure reparations doesn’t seem like the most promising route either.

 Still, the HR 40 bill – titled “H.R.40 - Commission to Study and Develop Reparation Proposals for African-Americans Act” – continues to make the rounds in Congress.